 Podoli makes an enjoyable visit at any time of the year, but on a fine summers day it is a lovely way to spend a few hours - Podoli Swimming Pool Complex

-Prague Zoo is forgotten by some city guides, but is well worth a visit.
-It is located 3kms from the city centre, set around a river gorge, with rocky cliff faces and rolling meadows all around.
+Prague Zoo is forgotten by some city guides, but is certainly worth a visit.
+It is located a few kilometres from the city centre and is set around a river gorge, with rocky cliff faces and rolling meadows all around.

-There are plenty of 'traditional' zoo animals to see - penguins, sea lions, lions, tigers and elephants - along with some less common animals like Markhor and Ibex, housed in mountain enclosures.
+Among the traditional' zoo animals to see are lions, tigers, elephants, giraffes, penguins and sea lions, as well as less common animals like the Markhor and Ibex, which are housed in mountain enclosures.

 A chairlift runs within the zoo.
-From the top of the hill are views over the outskirts of Prague - Prague Zoo
+From the top there are views over the outskirts of Prague - Prague Zoo